Saving

 Your goals are important and give you something to strive for and work towards.
 During difficult times, they could even be a welcome distraction from the events at hand.
 I encourage you to stick with your goals and think back to your ‘why’ for pursuing the goal in the first place.

-It pains me to say it.
-However, there are certain times you may need to consider modifying or delaying your goals.
+Even though it pains me to say it, there are certain times you may need to consider modifying or delaying your goals.
 The point of this article is to help get you through a financial crisis, and sometimes that requires taking drastic measures.
 Unfortunately, these things happen and are a part of life.

 Still, if need be, there is probably a way to adjust your goal.
-For example, consider saving $100 per month instead of $500 or pushing back your time frame to complete a goal.
+For example, consider reducing the amount of money you’re saving each month or pushing back your time frame to complete a goal.
 Don’t abandon them; keep pushing forward towards your financial dreams in one way or another.

-How are you preparing for the next financial crisis?
+How are you preparing for the next recession or financial crisis?
 Comment below.

 If you enjoyed this post, I would be grateful if you helped spread its message by emailing it to a friend, or sharing it on Facebook or Twitter.